rboyleiii/CBP3-Ferm-to-BrewFather/README.md

 # Brewfather (brewfather.app) custom stream plugin for CraftBeerPi3

-Use this plugin to send your fermentation temperatures to Brewfather
+Use this plugin to send your fermentation temperatures to Brewfather stream

 ## Installation